teuben/teunix/Env/UMD/vpn.md

 - why do I need to re-certified by CAS for every type of app?    eg. chrome, firefox,

+- Network icon disappeared from tray.
+This one saved me:   `sudo systemctl restart NetworkManager`

 ## Connection speeds